 Batter dispensers hold the batter and have a spout for even distribution.
 They let you skip the messy step of transferring batter from the bowl to the pan and allow you to make uniform pancakes for uniform cooking.

-But not all baking projects are the same.
+However, not all baking projects are the same.
 Which dispenser will keep your batter – and your morning – running smoothly?
-Keep reading to discover your options, and when you’re done, check out our recommendations for the best batter dispensers on the market.

 In some homes, thin flapjacks are the family favorite.
 In others, fluffy blueberry pancakes are always on the menu.
 Either way, your dispenser’s spout plays a role in your success.
 Most dispensers have a wide opening at the top for loading and a spout at the bottom for dispensing batter.